Jeff Thomson: Career

 Thomson played a single limited-overs match for Queensland, taking 6/18, and then in September "retired" from Test cricket from 30 September onwards.
 He said he would remain available for Sheffield Shield.

-As part of the negotiations for the peace treaty between the two organisations, the ACB agreed to let Thomson play in WSC's tour of the Caribbean in the spring of 1979.
+As part of the negotiations to end the dispute between the two organisations, the ACB agreed to let Thomson play in WSC's tour of the Caribbean in the spring of 1979.
 Reunited with Lillee, he returned 16 wickets in five "Supertests", including 5/78 at Trinidad.

 The reunion of the partnership for Test cricket was less successful.
 A number of fast bowlers had enjoyed success for Australia during Thomson's absence from the team, yet the selectors were keen to see Lillee and Thomson attempt to reprise their success of the mid-1970s.
 However, Thomson managed only two Tests in 1979–80 when he was dropped.
 He played four ODIs in the first World Series Cup, but bowled erratically in two-day/night matches against England at the SCG that confirmed his unsuitability to limited-overs cricket.
 Thereafter, injuries contributed to his absence from the team.

 Overlooked for the 1981 Ashes tour of England, he decided to spend the season with Middlesex in the hope that he might be needed as a late replacement in the Australian team, but he got injured.

 Thomson reclaimed his place in 1981–82 when he played eight of the nine Tests against Pakistan and the West Indies (in Australia) and in New Zealand.
 His figures were pedestrian: 20 wickets at 36.4, with a best of 4/51.
 However, he found a regular place in the ODI team and took 19 wickets (at 27.42 average) in 13 matches during the World Series Cup.

 On the tour of Pakistan later in the year, he took just three wickets in three Tests.

 Dropped for the first Test at home against England, Thomson owed his recall to a knee injury suffered by Lillee.
 In the remaining four Tests, he enjoyed success in taking 22 wickets at 18.68.
 At times, he reached top pace, claiming 5/73 at Brisbane, and 5/50 at Sydney in the fifth Test, his last in Australia.
 His performance in the World Series Cup, 19 wickets in 13 matches with an RPO of 4.01, was his best in an ODI tournament.

+Thomson played on the 1983 World Cup.
+Peter McFarline wrote he was "well past his prime and a bowler not suited to one day conditions.
+Should never have been selected."

 Continuing with Queensland as captain, Thomson was chosen for the 1985 tour of England.
 The rebel tours to South Africa had stripped the Australian team of pace bowlers.
 In the first Test, his match figures were 2/174, and he was omitted until the Fifth Test, when he scored 28 not out in the first innings, his highest Test score since 1977.
 His only wicket was Graham Gooch, giving him 200 Test wickets.